Davidefassio/APA/README.md

 # APA
-Code from the exercise of APA (Algoritmi e programmazione avanzata), 2nd year course of Polytechnic of Turin
+Code from the exercise of APA (Algoritmi e programmazione avanzata), 2nd year course of Polytechnic of Turin.